Corrie Dick

 Corrie Dick is a Scottish musician (drums, percussion, vocals) and composer based in London.

 Early life

-Born in Glasgow, Corrie comes from a small family with musical and artistic parents.
+Born in Glasgow, Dick comes from a small family with musical and artistic parents.
 His younger brother Garry Dick is a chef living in Melbourne.

 He attended Jordanhill School learning viola, piano, trumpet, vocals and guitar, ultimately focussing on drum kit.
 He briefly studied music at Strathclyde University before moving to London to undertake a BMus in jazz at Trinity Laban Conservatoire of Music and Dance.

 Band and artist associations

-As well as leading an ensemble under his own name, Corrie performs and records with artists and bands such as:
+As well as leading an ensemble under his own name, Dick performs and records with artists and bands such as: